Bourj el-Barajneh

 Bourj el-Barajneh (برج البراجنة) is a municipality located in the southern suburbs of Beirut, in Lebanon.
 The municipality lies between Beirut–Rafic Hariri International Airport and the town of Haret Hreik.

-In the June 7, 2009 parliamentary election in Lebanon, Bourj al-Barajneh voted in the Baabda electoral division.
+In the 7 June 2009 parliamentary election in Lebanon, Bourj al-Barajneh voted in the Baabda electoral division.

-Its local population is mainly Lebanese Shia Muslims but due to its cheap housing and hospitable locals, it has acquired a sizable Lebanese Sunni Muslims and some Lebanese Maronite Christian because of its proximity to the town of Haret Hreik, as well as refugee populations like Kurds, Iraqis (including Iraqi Assyrians) and other refugee populations like recently arrived Syrian refugees, who reside mainly in and around the local Palestinian refugee camp.
+Its local population is mainly Lebanese Shia Muslims but due to its cheap housing and hospitable locals, it has acquired a sizable Lebanese Sunni Muslims and some Lebanese Maronite Christian because of its proximity to the town of Haret Hreik, as well as refugee populations like Kurds, Iraqis (including Iraqi Assyrians) and other refugee populations like recently arrived Syrian refugees, who reside mainly in and around the local Palestinian refugee camp - the Bourj el-Barajneh camp.
 The town was founded by Arab settlers.
 It is known as the Barajneh after a rebel who killed a slave of Fakhr-al-Din II (1590–1635).

 Refugee camp

 The Bourj el-Barajneh Refugee camp is located at the edge of the municipality.
 In October 1948 families from Tarshiha began arriving in Beirut shortly after the conquest by the Israeli army of their village in Western Galilee.
 The village had been the most prosperous in their district.
 Initially families lived in rented rooms around Bourj el Barajneh which at that time was a suburb on the fringe of the city.
 About half of the 3,000 villagers from Tarshiha arriving in Lebanon settled there in what became Bourj el-Barajneh refugee camp, established by the League of Red Cross Societies.
-Those villagers who were unable to reach Beirut in 1948 were rounded up and sent by train to Allepo were they became the largest group in al-Neirab Camp.
+Those villagers who were unable to reach Beirut in 1948 were rounded up and sent by train to Aleppo were they became the largest group in al-Neirab Camp.
 Villagers from Tarshiha took on most of the leadership roles and remained the majority population of Bourj el-Barajneh camp for many years.
 In 1981 it was estimated 4-5,000 Tarshihans were living in the camp.
 The camp was laid siege to by the Israeli army and Lebanese Christian Phalangists during 1982, after Israel invaded Lebanon earlier that year.
 It (and other Palestinian Camps) was also laid siege to by Amal militia from February 1984 to February 1987 for the control of West Beirut.
 According to UNRWA more than 20,000 Palestinian refugees live in the camp, though originally only 10,000 were planned to live in the one square kilometer site.
-After the crisis in Syria, many Syrian refugees moved to the camp, dramatically increasing its population.
+After the outbreak of the Syrian civil war, many Syrian refugees moved to the camp, dramatically increasing its population.
 The camp conditions are horrible, and many deaths are recorded every year from electrocution and collapsing buildings.